A SHORT HISTORY OF AUSTRALIA

 Last Revised 2012

 From 1949 to 1974 a great civil engineering scheme was built the Snowy Mountains Hydro-electric Scheme.
 The plan was to collect the water from melting snow in the Australian Alps and divert it through tunnels to drive hydro-electric power stations.
 The water would then flow into rivers for irrigation.
 Over 25 years 16 dams were built, 12 tunnels and 7 power stations.
 Workers from more than 30 nations toiled on the scheme.
 On November 11 1975 the governor-general dismissed the Australian government, which caused much controversy.
 After 1975 the period of growth and prosperity in Australia came to an end.
 For one thing inflation rose.
 Furthermore in the late 1970s unemployment began to rise.
 By 1983 it had reached 10%.
 It fell to about 6% by 1988 but then began to rise again.
 In 1977 following a referendum Advance Australia Fair became the national anthem.
 A turning point in Australian history came in 1992 with the Mabo Judgement.
 Indigenous Australians claimed that the island of Mer belonged to them and not to the crown.
 A court finally overturned the doctrine of 'terra nullius', the idea that Australia did not belong to anybody when the Europeans arrived.
 In 1993 the government passed the Native Title Bill to clarify rights to ownership of land.
 However in 1993 came the Wik judgement, which said that even in the Queensland government leased land to pastoralists the Indigenous Australians still had some right to use the land as long as they did not interfere with the pastoralists activities.
 In 1998 the government was forced to amend the 1993 Native Title Act.
 As a symbol of reconciliation between the different peoples of Australia over 250,000 people walked across Sydney Harbour Bridge on 28 May 2000.
 Today the population of Australia is 22 million.
 In 2006 it was estimated that the indigenous population was about 500,000 - about the same as it was when Europeans first arrived in Australia at the end of the 18th century.
 Unemployment was high in the 1990s but at the beginning of the 21st century the situation improved.
 Unemployment in Australia stood at 5.2% in March 2012.
 Today Australia is a prosperous country.
 In 2008 Quentin Bryce became the first woman Governor-General of Australia.
 In 2010 Julia Gillard became the first woman Prime Minister of Australia.
-A brief history of Adelaide A brief history of Brisbane A brief history of Canberra A short history of Melbourne A short history of Perth A short history of Sydney Home
+A brief history of Adelaide A brief history of Brisbane A brief history of Canberra A brief history of Darwin A brief history of Melbourne A brief history of Perth A brief history of Sydney Home

 The Snowy Mountains Scheme